 - When London burned

 Great Writers 1600s

-- Great Writers - John Bunyan, John Milton, John Locke - some difficult authors here, but important for older students to be familiar with these authors and read some of their works.
+Great Writers of this time period include - John Bunyan, John Milton, John Locke - some difficult authors here, but important for older students to be familiar with these authors and read some of their works.

 We have loved G.A.Henty Books for all the time periods.

 Who is G.A.Henty?
 If you have boys (and even if you don't) you MUST read this!